lupino3/101-linq-samples-core/README.md

 but at that point it was just simpler to do the changes manually rather than change and test the script again.

+During the manual inspection, all projects were opened in Visual Studio Code, and the required files for building and executing the samples (`.vscode/{launch,tasks}.json`) were created automatically by the C# extension.

 ## How to run the examples

 TODO: add instructions to execute each example for each platform (Windows,